Manor houses of Polish-Lithuanian nobility: Architectural history

+Noble manors in Poland were typically small to medium-sized residencies for the landed gentry.
+According to estimates, in the 16th century, Greater Poland alone had several hundred to a thousand middle szlachta manors, while the entire Crown of the Kingdom of Poland had at least a dozen thousand.

-During the times of the Polish–Lithuanian Commonwealth, Polish nobility built manor houses in the countryside.
-This was a preferred location for one's residence, as the nobility, following the sarmatism ideology, felt contempt for the cities, even though members of this elite also had residences in a major city or town (but, these were large lateral apartments rather than town houses).
+During the times of the Polish–Lithuanian Commonwealth, Polish-Lithuanian nobility built manor houses in the countryside.
+This was a preferred location for one's residence, as the nobility, following the sarmatism ideology, felt contempt for the cities, even though members of this elite also had residences in a major city or town (but these were large lateral apartments rather than townhouses).

 The vast majority of such countryside manors in the beginning were made of wood.
 They tended to fall into two types: rare palaces of the magnates, and smaller, one-story houses, in which wood was the most common building material.
 Starting with the Renaissance period, mansions built with masonwork appeared, often designed to enhance their defensive characteristics.
 Although early on, such mansions were often designed as defensive mini-fortresses, over time - around the baroque period - the defensive function began to disappear.

-The smallest ones had 2-4 rooms.
+The smallest ones had two to four rooms.
 Larger ones would have many more, including guest rooms and a chapel.
 Magnates' palaces would even boast their own opera house.
 Common furniture included benches, cupboards, tables, beds and small chairs, commonly made from tilia wood.
 Rarer furniture would include chests and wardrobes.
 Furniture was often painted (green being the most common color), sometimes engraved and inlaid.
 Walls were often painted with floral or moral and historical motifs, and decorated with Oriental (Persian, Turkish) or West European (Belgian, Flemish, French) tapestries and rugs, coats of arms, portraits, mirrors, weapons and trophies.
 Floors were wooden.
 Ceilings were carved and decorated with various hanging decorations (including candelabras).
 Windows in the richest mansions would be fitted with Venetian glass, and the rest would use green glass or waxed canvas.
 Stoves were common.
 Depending on a family's wealth, they would be made of materials from rough earthenware to porcelain and alabaster.